 Did you know the word “gullible” isn’t in the dictionary?

 Yes, I fell for that one.
-I was in 7th grade at Whitney High when an upper classman said that to me with a completely straight face, and then promptly laughed when I said “Really?”
-Trust broken.
+I was in 7th grade at Whitney High when an upper classman told me that with a completely straight face, and then promptly laughed when I said “Really?”
+A little bit of my trust was peeled away that day.
 My birthday is on March 31st, same as Obi-Wan Kenobi’s Ewan McGregor, former Vice President Al Gore, and hockey legend Gordie Howe.
-I wonder if any of them got a fake present for their birthday.
-I was about six years old and someone thought it was funny to give me one of those box-in-a-box-in-a-box presents, but after opening the last box there was nothing inside.
+I wonder if any of them got a fake present for their birthday?
+I was about six years old and someone thought it would be funny to give me one of those box-in-a-box-in-a-box presents, but after opening the last box there was nothing inside.
 I can’t remember who gave it to me, but I do remember their words, “Early April Fools!”
 Except it wasn’t funny.
 I was so disappointed.
-Trust broken again.
+More of that built-in trust eroded.
 In high school, we used to play basketball together every Friday.
 I wasn’t very good, but I enjoyed hanging out with my friends.
-Until the day when they told me to go to the wrong park.
-I guess I kind of suspected what was going on because I rode my bike over to the other park we usually play at and sure enough they were there.
+That is until the day they told me to go to the wrong park.
+I suspected what was going on because I rode my bike over to the other park we play at and sure enough they were there.
+All of them.
 They saw me.
 I saw them.
 Only one of them called out to me.
 The only one I’m still friends with by the way.
 Again, and again, and again.
 Trust broken.

-Far from it.
-We have all suffered disappointment in our lives.
-It’s what changes us from the innocent children we were to the less innocent and somewhat less trusting individuals we are today.
+We have all suffered disappointment in our lives one way or another.
+It’s what changes us from innocent children to the less innocent and somewhat less trusting individuals we are today.
 How jaded we become depends on many things, but we all seem to lose that veil of innocence.
 Maybe that’s why it’s hard sometimes for people to believe in God.
-It seems the longer a child goes without knowing God maeks them less and less likely to be connected to a church later in life.
-Studies show that 61% of adults who went regularly as kids still attend today compared to only 22% of adults who didn’t go regularly as children.
+He just seems to good to be true and we all know if it seems to good to be true, it probably is.
+At least, that’s what the world pounds into us.
+It seems the longer a child goes without knowing God they are less and less likely to be connected to a church later in life.
+Studies show that 61% of adults who went regularly as kids still attend today compared to only 22% of adults who didn’t go regularly as kids.
 61% versus 22%.
-Children are far more open to the idea of God than adults and have an easier time believing in Him and making Him part of their lives.
-Because as we get older, we become more cynical and it becomes harder to believe in the things we can’t see or touch.
+Children are far more open to the idea of God than adults, because as we get older, we become more cynical and it becomes harder to believe in the things we can’t see or touch.
 We become rooted in the material instead of the spiritual and our hearts become hardened.
-Whether that’s from watching television or watching our parents or from school kids who tell us “gullible” isn’t in the dictionary, we gain a more critical eye and at the same time a more cynical heart.
+Whether that’s from watching television or watching our parents or from school kids who tell us “gullible” isn’t in the dictionary, we gain a more critical eye and a more cynical heart.
 But that doesn’t mean that God isn’t there.
 It means we have a harder time recognizing God even when He is the most active in our lives.

 Jesus knew this.
 Most of his adult life was spent dealing with people who didn’t believe.

 He even tells us in Matthew 13 that people don’t have eyes to see or ears to hear.
-And he wasn’t just talking about the people we read about who kept persecuting, harassing, and trying to set Jesus up.
-There were thousands who were struggling to get an understanding of who he was and what he was trying to tell them.
-Even among his disciples, they had trouble believing who he really was.
+And he wasn’t just talking about the people who kept persecuting, harassing, and trying to set him up.
+There were thousands of his followers who were struggling to get an understanding of who he was and what he was trying to tell them.
+Even his disciples had trouble believing he was truly the promised Messiah.
 Now when we come upon this reading, Jesus has just been resurrected.
-Mary Magdelene and most of the apostles have witnessed him alive, but for some reason Thomas wasn’t there for any of it.
-I don’t know if he was out buying milk, baking some bread, buying a couple of goats or what, but he wasn’t there.
+Mary Magdalene and most of the apostles have witnessed him alive, but for some reason Thomas wasn’t there for any of it.
+I don’t know if he was out buying milk, baking some bread, shepherding a couple of goats or whatever, but he wasn’t there.
 And that’s where we pick up the narrative.
 Thomas comes into the room just after Jesus has left and all the apostles are like, “You just missed him!”
 And this is what happens.

 24Now Thomas (called Didymus), one of the Twelve, was not with the disciples when Jesus came.
 25So the other disciples told him, “We have seen the Lord!”
 But he said to them, “Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe it.”
 26A week later his disciples were in the house again, and Thomas was with them.
 Though the doors were locked, Jesus came and stood among them and said, “Peace be with you!”
 27Then he said to Thomas, “Put your finger here; see my hands.
 Reach out your hand and put it into my side.
 Stop doubting and believe.”
 28Thomas said to him, “My Lord and my God!”